How to Write with Impact in the English You Speak

 Some emails may take you 5 minutes, while a sales proposal may take you 45 – 60 minutes.
 All this in your native language where you feel at your most comfortable, confident and articulate.

 That all changes when it comes to writing in English, though.
 Instead of focusing on your message and structure, you spend an excruciatingly long time wondering which tenses to use or rummaging through your brain for the appropriate ‘sophisticated’ word to impress your reader.
 In the end, feeling exhausted and deflated you press the send button and hope for the best.

 It’s all very unsatisfactory and you ask yourself if you’ll ever become a skilled, confident business writer in English.

-Writing is a skill and like all skills, it can be perfected through practice.
+Writing is not a talent.
+You’re not born a natural writer.
+It’s a skill and like all skills, it can be perfected through practice.
 The more you write, the better you’ll become.
 It’s as simple as that.